Ahacad/pre-dynamic-graph/slides.md

 <div class="mt-8"/>

 - redundant chain: only one common-end-point chain will be used when calculating shortest path
-  - we can save calculation
+  - we can save computation

 ---